y-ken/fluent-logger-mruby/README.md

-# mruby-fluent-logger
+# mruby-fluent-logger (a.k.a. fluent-logger-mruby)

-mruby-fluent-logger is mruby structured logger class for Fluentd.
+mruby-fluent-logger is a structured logger class for Fluentd.

 ## Requirements